aenglellc/CodeSupport/README.md

 ## About The Project

-This is a GitHub repository for Aengle LLC Patreons.
-Here is a link to our [Patreon page](https://www.patreon.com/aengle) community!
+This is a GitHub repository for sharing code tips and tricks for people in public health.

 ## Getting Started